College Student Affairs Leadership Faculty

 B.S., Shaw University, M.S., Minnesota State University, Mankato, Ph.D., University of Minnesota - Twin Cities

-Dr. Mitchell (DJ) joined the faculty in the Fall of 2012.
+Dr. Mitchell (DJ) joined the M.Ed. in Higher Education faculty in the fall of 2012.
 He received his Ph.D. in educational policy and administration with a concentration in higher education from University of Minnesota—Twin Cities in February 2012.
 Prior to his current role, he served as graduate recruitment and retention specialist at the University of Rochester and as an instructor of educational leadership and pre-doctoral fellow at Minnesota State University, Mankato.
-He received a M.S. in educational leadership from Minnesota State University, Mankato and a B.S. in chemistry from Shaw University.
-Dr. Mitchell teaches Theories of College Student Development (EDH 647), The American College Student (EDH 652), Organization and Administration of Higher Education (EDH 656), Higher Education and Student Affairs Functions (EDH 657), The Community College (EDH 657), as well as serves as a master’s thesis/project adviser (ED 693/695).
-His research interests include Black Greek-lettered organizations, historically Black colleges and universities, intersectionality and higher education, race and gender in higher education, and qualitative research methods.
+He received an M.S. in educational leadership from Minnesota State University, Mankato and a B.S. in chemistry from Shaw University.
+Dr. Mitchell has taught Theories of College Student Development (EDH 647), The American College Student (EDH 652), Organization and Administration of Higher Education (EDH 656), Higher Education and Student Affairs Functions (EDH 651), The Community College (EDH 657), as well as serves as a master’s thesis/project advisor (ED 693/695).
+His research interests include Black Greek-lettered organizations, historically Black colleges and universities, intersectionality and higher education, and race and gender in higher education.

 College Student Affairs Leadership/Adult and Higher Education Adjunct Faculty